Vietnam.vn - Nền tảng quảng bá Việt Nam

 Captain Lo Van Thoai (in uniform, front row) was honored in the program "Sharing with teachers" in 2024.
 (Photo provided by the character)

 In addition to eliminating illiteracy, Captain Thoai is also considered a cultural warrior, actively propagating laws, such as the Law on Marriage and Family for people in border areas.
-According to Captain Thoai, in ethnic minority villages, children at the age of 13 - 14 get married and have many children despite economic difficulties.
+According to Captain Thoai, in ethnic minority villages, children at the age of 13-14 get married and have many children despite economic difficulties.
 Not only that, the situation of incestuous marriage is also common, causing many children to be born without the best physical condition.

 "When coming to class, people are exposed to knowledge about marriage - family, health, and medicine, so their awareness has gradually changed.
-They do not urge their children to get married early, thanks to which the rate of early marriage has decreased, only about 1% - 2%; there is no longer incestuous marriage, people care more about physical health and mental life" - Captain Thoai boasted.
+They do not urge their children to get married early, thanks to that, the rate of early marriage has decreased, only about 1% - 2%; there is no longer incestuous marriage, people care more about physical health and mental life" - Captain Thoai boasted.

 Thanks to these literacy classes, many people have been able to search for agricultural technical documents on the internet to apply to agricultural production.
 A typical example is Ms. Giang Thi Pa De - Head of the Women's Association of Pa Khoang village.